StormFireFox1/Refuge/content/fixed/about.md

 Currently I have two big side-projects I'm working on:

-* A website to manage the class fund written in Java (I need to learn to write servers in the Java ecosystem, but it's pain)
+* A secret project which involves facial recognition (can't talk about it yet)
-* A journal of my journey throughout all of the programming languages I've ever used in my life, *HelloWorld*.
-You can check it out on [GitHub](https://github.com/StormFireFox1/HelloWorld).
+* A universal lock than can be placed on any door with a key inside, which can allow for a person to either unlock the door with a copy of the original key or a previously programmed security key (I call it the Omnilock)

 Wanna stalk me on social media?
 I'm not too present there, but I do have a few accounts on some websites.
 Check out the [Contact](/contact) page.

 Wanna know even more about me?
 Check out the [FAQ](/faq).

-This site was built with the m10c theme.
-You can check it out [here](https://github.com/vaga/hugo-theme-m10c).
+This site was built with the Lanyon theme.
+You can check it out [here](https://github.com/tummychow/lanyon-hugo).